gcarbo01/devsecops-roadmap/README.md

 Infrastructure Architecture Budget control
 <br><br>
 Comments:<br>
-CI-CD pipeline component:
+CI-CD pipeline component: <br>
-. create or modify budgets
+. create or modify budgets <br>
-. run cost forecasting calculation considering the already consumed budget . verify, alert or deny deployments depending on budget progression and forecasting.
-Because of an error, a script can instantiate unnecessary resources.
+. run cost forecasting calculation considering the already consumed budget <br> . verify, alert or deny deployments depending on budget progression and forecasting.
+Because of an error, a script can instantiate unnecessary resources.  <br>
-User interface component:
+User interface component:  <br>
-. create or modify budgets.
+. create or modify budgets. <br>
-. assign responsible per budget/application.
+. assign responsible per budget/application. <br>
-. verify and limit the cost increase
+. verify and limit the cost increase <br>
-Monitoring component:
+Monitoring component:  <br>
-. monitoring real-time.
+. monitoring real-time. <br>
-. run cost forecasting calculation considering the already consumed budget . alert to responsible per budget/application.
-This capability may be in the same group as the one provided by:
+. run cost forecasting calculation considering the already consumed budget <br> . alert to responsible per budget/application. <br> This capability may be in the same group as the one provided by: <br>
-•	Microsoft Azure cost management API
+•	Microsoft Azure cost management API <br>
 •	Harness.io
 <br><br>
 Resources:<br>
 Microsoft has recently implemented cost and budget APIs and built-in functions in Azure Portal that could help to develop this capability.<br>	https://www.thoughtworks.com/radar/techniques/run-cost-as-architecture-fitness-function <br>